 I was almost four when my brother was born and my daughter was almost five when my son was born.
-My two big kids were 11 and 7 when number three joined our family, so I am very sensitive to and interested picture books where the soon-to-be-big sister/brother is old enough to understand the changes that a baby will make to her/his life.
+My kids were 11 and 7 when number three joined our family, so I am very sensitive to and interested picture books where the soon-to-be-big sister/brother is old enough to understand the changes that a baby will make to her/his life.
 And I guess this biases my list of what I think makes a book about a new baby superior.
-However, I realize that it is more common to have children two years apart in age or less these days, presumably making this kind of book almost useless.
-A two or even a three year old probably will not grasp the subtle complexities that authors like Henkes and Woodson address in their books, although Burningham and Oxenbury's book with it's playful imaginings and straightforward text is the best of the three for the toddler crowd.
-That said, I think that these books are still worth reading to your first borns when they are old enough to appreciate them, regardless of the age of the "new" baby because they all address the changing world of the first born, which does not stop changing after that new baby is born.
+However, I realize that it is more common to have children two years apart in age or less these days.
+A two or even a three year old probably will not grasp the subtle complexities that authors like Henkes and Woodson address in their books, although Burningham and Oxenbury's book with it's playful imaginings and straightforward text is a great choice for the toddler crowd.
+That said, I think that these books are still worth reading to your first borns when they are old enough to appreciate them, regardless of the age of the "new" baby.
+These books all address the changing world of the first born, which does not stop changing after that new baby is born.
 Pecan Pie Baby is especially sweet and well suited to this scenario.

 When we first meet Gia and her mother, she is trying on clothes and seeing what still fits.
 Instead of giving away the too-small clothes, Mama reminds her that they should save them.
 I have to admit, I expected Gia to be excited by the thought that her little sister might one day wear her clothes, but the story progresses and builds to an outburst in which Gia lets us know how she feels about that "ding-dang" baby, a phrase she utters throughout the book, always printed in a special font.
 When Gia let that exclamation rip, I knew I was going to love her and this book for saying it like it is.
 Woodson continues the story of the preparations for the baby and, while Gia is never ignored or pushed aside in the excitement, she is very aware that that baby is taking up a lot of time and attention.
 She says, "Some days I sat on my stoop thinking about all those years it had just been me and Mama."
 Even though the baby is not physically part of her world yet, Gia is already feeling how this baby is pushing her way into their lives, forcing two to make room for three.
 Gia and her Mama still do everything together like they always did, even eating pecan pie, which that baby sure loves, they are just doing different things.

-After a time, Mama comes upstairs to talk to Gia she finally lets her worries spill out.
-Gia lets her mother know that she is not happy about having to share her attentions and love.
-They talk about the time they have had together and how special it has been.
-Gia says to Mama, "I know what I'm going to miss the most, my whole, whole life before... the..." and Mama answers, "ding-dang baby."
+After a time, Mama comes upstairs to talk to Gia.
+They talk about the time they have had together and how special it has been, Gia saying to Mama, "I know what I'm going to miss the most, my whole, whole life before... the..." and Mama answers, "ding-dang baby."
 Then Mama surprises Gia and says she's going to miss that too.
 She smiles and says, "Guess you are going to have to tell the baby all about it."

 *** As an interesting aside, in her Golden Fuse Awards for 2010, Betsy Bird notes under her Tit for Tat category, "I may be wrong, but I believe that Mo Willems' daughter Trixie is in Pecan Pie Baby by Jacqueline Woodson, just as Jacqueline's daughter was in Knuffle Bunny 2."
 I'm not sure if Woodson's daughter is named Sonya, but there is definitely a Trixie in Gia's class in Pecan Pie Baby.
 How cool to have your parent and his/her friend memorialize you and your buddy in picture books!